bakpakin/Fennel/tutorial.md

 ## OK, so how do you do things?

 Globals are set with `global`.
-Good code doesn't use too many of these, but they can be nice for debugging and experimentation, so we'll start there.
-Note that with `global` there is no distinction between creating a new global and giving an existing global a new value.
+Good code doesn't use too many of these, but they can be nice for debugging and are needed in the repl, so we'll start there.
+Note that unlike most forms, with `global` there is no distinction between creating a new global and giving an existing global a new value.
 Functions are created with `fn`, using square brackets for arguments.

 ```lisp
 (global add (fn [x y] (+ x y)))